s1ddh3sh/MAYO-LLVM-Examples/README.md

 ./mayo_pass ../mayo_IR/mayo1.ll <targetFn>
 ```

-- This generates a `targetFn.ll` which has the `targetFn` function along with a  `main` driver fn having the allocs used.
+3. This generates a `targetFn.ll` which has the `targetFn` function IR.

 ### 3. The IRs will be generated in the `results/` folder